Pot shop robberies, deaths fuel calls for US banking bill

 Although 18 states have legalized the recreational use of marijuana, and 37 allow its medical use, it remains illegal under federal law.
 Because of that, big banks and credit card companies have long been reluctant to work with the industry, leaving the businesses heavily reliant on cash and making them attractive marks for robbers.

-On the annual 4/20 marijuana holiday Wednesday, Murray held a press conference at a suburban Seattle cannabis store to say she will prioritize marijuana banking reform as part of her work on a conference committee that is ironing out differences in House and Senate versions of a major federal competitiveness and innovation bill.
+On the annual 4/20 marijuana holiday Wednesday, Murray held a news conference at Salal Credit Union to say she will prioritize marijuana banking reform as part of her work as a key negotiator on a conference committee that is ironing out differences in House and Senate versions of a major federal competitiveness and innovation bill.

-Murray is just one of 26 senators appointed to the conference, but cannabis industry activists said they consider her announcement an important signal that after years of work, the banking issue might finally get resolved this year, allowing financial institutions to handle marijuana money in states where it is legal without fear of federal prosecution for money laundering or other crimes.
+Cannabis industry activists said they consider her announcement an important signal that after years of work, the banking issue might finally get resolved this year, allowing financial institutions to handle marijuana money in states where it is legal without fear of federal prosecution, loss of their federal deposit insurance or other penalties.

 There recently has been a massive spike in the robberies for reasons that aren't entirely clear.
 Dozens of cannabis businesses in the San Francisco Bay Area were hit last fall in a wave of attacks that sometimes appeared coordinated.
 Industry trackers in Washington state have reported at least 80 so far this year, mostly in the Puget Sound region.

-Note: This story has been updated to correct the location of the news conference.7 Retail Stocks That May Still Ring the Register